 - Begin a mindfulness and yoga practice.

-- Try to get ample sleep (that may mean that at night, your partner gets up with the baby and not you).
+- Try to get ample sleep (that may mean your partner gets up with the baby at night, not you).

 - Seek out trauma support groups, especially for moms.